 - Foods high in salicylates (plant chemicals that are similar to aspirin) such as fruit, vegetables, nuts, herbs and spices and yeasty foods.
-Click here to see a list of salicylate levels in foods.

 - Glutamate (a protein) containing foods such as tomatoes, cheese, mushrooms, stock cubes, sauces and yeasty foods.

-Who are the main culprits?
+What are the main culprits?

-- Other nuts
+- Tree nuts